Key Information

 • Clinics (in-person, telephone and video).

-• Group education (MINT1E for Type 1 diabetes and Xpert for Type 2 diabetes).
+• Structured group education (MINT1E for Type 1 Diabetes, EMPOWER for Type 2 Diabetes, and MEDSED for those new to insulin)

 • Specialist diabetes support for Community Nursing.